Elissa Lueckemeyer RDN, LD, owner of Food 4 Success, LLC

 Many programs out there hand you a generic meal plan with maybe some limited instruction.
 The results are usually temporary, if any.
 The problem with this is often the lack of support, education, and individualized counseling from a credentialed professional.
 No one plan fits all, and there are endless variations in people’s needs, medical history, lifestyle habits, etc. This is why after many frustrating attempts, my clients come here.
 At Food 4 Success, you get all these tools and a tailored plan that aims for sustainable results.
 Nutritional counseling IS a commitment and an investment, but it is a commitment and investment in yourself that you will not regret.
 Improving your relationship with food and learning how to eat for your health AND your happiness dramatically improves your quality of life, prevents or manages various health conditions, saves thousands of dollars in future healthcare costs, and so much more.
 We proudly say this with confidence, because we have had the privilege of seeing it happen time after time.

 If you have any questions, please reach out!
-Contact me for a “discovery” call to see if our services a good fit for your needs!
+Contact us for a “discovery” call to see if our services a good fit for your needs!